GRAAL-Research/deepparse/docs/source/training_guide.rst

 In the world of machine learning, this is what's refered to as `fine-tuning`, which can make it easier to obtain well-performing models more efficiently and with less data.

-Since the process of fine-tuning models can be tricky, this section of the docs provides some guidelines and insights that may be useful in order to succesfully adapt our models.
+Since the process of fine-tuning models can be tricky, this section of the documentation provides some guidelines and insights that may be useful in order to succesfully adapt our models.
 See :ref:`fine_tuning` to view an example of how to retrain our models.